mlflow/mlflow/docs/source/model-registry.rst

 Tags are key-value pairs that you associate with registered models and model versions, allowing you to label and categorize them by function or status.
 For example, you could apply a tag with key ``"task"`` and value ``"question-answering"`` (displayed in the UI as ``task:question-answering``) to registered models intended for question answering tasks.
 At the model version level, you could tag versions undergoing pre-deployment validation with ``validation_status:pending`` and those cleared for deployment with ``validation_status:approved``.

-See the following sections for how to use aliases and tags.

 **Set and delete aliases on models**